 Express Melts & Sandwiches

-Feeding Those Who Heal Us
+Feeding The Heroes Who Heal Us

-Mobile Food Service • Hornell, NY
+Mobile Food Truck With A Purpose • Hornell, NY

 Executive Summary